nerva-pool/nerva-pool-miner/README.md

 If you run default build, files are created under: `nerva/build/output/windows/release/bin/`

-If you run production build, files are created under: `nerva/build/output/`
+If you run production build, files are created under: `nerva/build/output/`.
+Those files are automatically zipped so you need zip:
+Linux: `sudo apt install zip`
+Windows: `pacman -S zip`

 ## Compiling on Linux